 - Reduced-price lunches are available to children in households with incomes between 130 and 185 percent of poverty.

-USDA's Food and Nutrition Service (FNS) administers the NSLP and reimburses participating schools' foodservice departments for the meals served to students.
-Meals are required to meet nutrition standards; as part of the changes required by Congressional reauthorization of the program in 2010, NSLP nutrition standards have been updated to more closely match the Federal Dietary Guidelines for Americans.
-Within their cost constraints, school foodservice programs face continuing challenges to provide healthy and appealing meals that encourage student participation.
+USDA's Food and Nutrition Service (FNS) administers the NSLP and reimburses participating schools' food service departments for the meals served to students.
+Meals are required to meet nutrition standards; as part of the changes required by Congressional reauthorization of the program in 2010, NSLP nutrition standards were updated to more closely match the Federal Dietary Guidelines for Americans.
+Within their cost constraints, school food service programs face continuing challenges to provide healthy and appealing meals that encourage student participation.
 This is especially true in smaller districts and certain regions that face higher food costs.
 See the reports:

 - School Meals in Transition